Skip to content Skip to footer

 For subscription publishers, funding models are becoming increasingly intertwined.
 One example is streaming media services such as Amazon, Disney and Netflix who have all introduced ad-funded tiers to complement their previous “subscription-only” business model.

 As for those with ad-funded business models, it's becoming increasingly difficult to survive with ads alone, and media owners will be tempted to seek out alternatives, such as subscriptions.
 For example, changes in the coming year such as “Chromageddon”, the withdrawal of 3rd party cookies on Chrome, the last major browser to support.
-And the gradual realization from ad-funded media owners that framing readers' choices between subscriptions and personalized can improve opt-in rates for personalized advertising by 23-64%.
+And the gradual realization from ad-funded media owners that framing readers' choices between subscriptions and personalized advertising can improve opt-in rates for personalized advertising by 23-64%.

 Consent is therefore valuable for all publishers, not just those with advertising.

-If you use 3rd party content, content embeds or analytics then a CMP may be required.
+If you use 3rd party content, content embeds or then a CMP may be required.
 If you operate globally then a CMP is probably required for other non European jurisdictions e.g. California, Utah, Quebec, South Africa, and for most publishers a commercial (i.e. non proprietary) CMP will be sufficient.

 But there are a number of changes happening that you need to be aware of